AngelMunoz/Hox/markdown/guides/general-usage.md

 By default every node and attribute is encoded to prevent XSS attacks, this means that any special character will be encoded to its HTML entity equivalent, this is done by default.

-For cases where you want to render raw HTML then you should use `raw`
+For cases where you want to render raw HTML, then you should use `raw`

 ```fsharp
 let rawNode = h("div", raw "<span data-random='my attribute'>Hello World</span>")